Updated on January 29, 2019. Medical content reviewed by Dr. Richard Koffler, MD, Board Certified Physiatrist

-Gastritis patients also are at a significant risk for anxiety and mood disorders, according to studies.
-After accounting for gender, age and socioeconomic status, researchers of the study found gastritis patients were substantially more at risk than the general population for panic attacks, anxiety disorder, mood disorder, major depression and social phobia in the past 12 months.
+Gastritis patients also are at significant risk for anxiety and mood disorders, according to studies.
+After accounting for gender, age, and socioeconomic status, researchers of the study found gastritis patients were substantially more at risk than the general population for panic attacks, anxiety disorder, mood disorder, major depression and social phobia in the past 12 months.

 Statistics regarding gastritis reveal:

 Gastritis treatment depends on the cause of the condition.
 For instance, when alcohol or anti-inflammatory drugs cause acute gastritis, the treatment would typically be to stop using those substances.

 Antibiotics kill H. pylori.
 When you have H. pylori in your digestive tract, your physician may prescribe a combination of antibiotics, like amoxicillin and clarithromycin or metronidazole, to kill the bacteria.
 However, you have to take the full prescription.